mattmagnani/Washu-Web3-Website/README.md

 # WashU Web3 Website
-Created WashU's Web3 Website in order to grow the on campus web3 ecosystem through education, investments, and alumni connections.
+Created WashU's Web3 Website first iteration in order to grow the on campus web3 ecosystem through education, investments, and alumni connections.
 The website can be viewed [here](https://mattmagnani.github.io/Washu-Web3-Website/).